-- 8.45 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions. - There has been a net gain of 888 homes during 2022-23, which is a strong level of supply, above both the policy requirement and identified need, and an increase over 2021-22.
-The amount of homes under construction is the highest known total recorded in Reading by some margin, which will guarantee high levels of delivery in the coming years. - Ensure a good supply of affordable housing
+- 8.47 In terms of the strategic purpose of policies, monitoring this year indicates the following conclusions. - Ensure a good supply of housing of 689 dwellings per annum 2013-2036 There has been a net gain of 1,021 homes during 2023-24, which is a very strong level of supply, significantly above both the policy requirement and identified need, and the second highest level in decades.
+The amount of homes under construction also remains high, which will ensure high levels of delivery in the coming years. - Ensure a good supply of affordable housing

-Affordable housing delivery has also been strong in 2022-23, in line with the overall delivery of new homes, albeit lower that 2021-22.
-A significant number of affordable homes are under construction, and this is expected to lead to continued good levels of delivery in forthcoming years.
+Affordable housing delivery has also been very strong in 2023-24, in line with the overall delivery of new homes.
+A healthy number of affordable homes are under construction, and this is expected to lead to continued delivery in forthcoming years.

-- Ensure a mix of housing in Reading including provision of family housing In terms of both new permissions and new completions, small (1 and 2-bed) flats represent most of the new supply this year.
+- Ensure a mix of housing in Reading including provision of family housing In terms of both new permissions and new completions, small (1 and 2-bed) flats represent a large majority of the new supply this year.
 In part this is due to the reliance on central Reading, which is not subject to the same dwelling mix policies.
 However, it also reflects dwellings delivered by permitted development rights where the Council has no control over size and type. - Ensure high standards for new homes

 As set out in section 5, major new build residential proposals have generally complied with policies seeking more ambitious standards in terms of emissions.
-However, there is continued development through permitted development rights, where the Council can exercise very few controls in terms of standards of new homes, and a need for more training on mechanisms to secure compliance with policies.
+However, there is continued development through permitted development rights, where the Council can exercise very few controls in terms of standards of new homes.